ogataka50/vine_api/README.md

 vine_api
 ========

-This is a PHP library to get vine info.
+* This is a PHP library to get vine info.

-This is need HTTP_Request2
+* This library depends on HTTP_Request2

 ```
   pear install HTTP_Request2